Core

 Authentication Methods

-Section titled “Authentication Methods”- Signature (HMAC): Verify requests using HMAC-SHA256 signature in the
+Section titled “Authentication Methods”- Signature (HMAC): Verify requests using an HMAC-SHA256 signature

 Authorizationheader - Header Token: Require a raw token in a custom header (default: